voteliquid/blog/_posts/2018-10-02-introducing-liquid-us.md

 **We've also made a number of improvements to the platform.** You can now:

 - Build support or opposition for existing legislation in your state or city.
+[Here's how](https://docs.google.com/document/d/1IBaB-IZZ4Qi7jcwGp2v_zQHjZ9aEbb59Q3W1-d7LUYE/).
 - Introduce and build support for your own policy proposals.
 - [Sign up & verify in 30 seconds](https://liquid.us/verification) with only your phone & address (*cc no longer required*).
 You can also text "LIQUID" to 474747.